 BRIEF OF PREHISTORIC ERA:

 Of course, India today is nothing like what it was thousands of years ago.
 However, history is a lens through which we can uncover many mysteries.
-Historians and archaeologists consistently expressed their surprise and appreciation of the use of the advanced techniques of the prehistoric civilization of Indus valley.
+Historians and archaeologists consistently expressed their surprise and appreciation of the use of the advanced techniques of the prehistoric civilization of the Indus valley.
 Bronze age (that is, 3000 years older than Hellenistic age when Greek culture triumphed), from 3300 BCE to 1300 BCE ancient Indus Valley Civilization flourished in the northwestern region of South Asia by the Sindh river, stretching from northeast Afghanistan, through much of Pakistan, and into western and northwestern India.
 Cities were most noted for sophisticated and technologically advanced urban planning (grids), hygiene and sanitation system, hydraulic engineering, bathing, wastewater management, centralized planning, handicrafts, pottery, and metallurgy work.
 Sewage and drainage system were far more developed and superior than any found in sites in the middle east and advanced even with the current standard found in the South Asian region.
 Its advanced architectures were praised by historians.
-Mahenjo Daro and Harappa were the two most important cities.
+Manejo Daro and Harappa were the two most important cities.
 Today these are UNESCO World Heritage sites.

 A handful of realistic statuettes have been found…the archaeologists found it difficult to believe these figures were from the prehistoric era.
 “When I first saw them I found it difficult to believe that they were prehistoric; they seemed to completely upset all established ideas about early art and culture.
 Modeling such as this was unknown in the ancient world up to the Hellenistic age of Greece, and I thought, therefore, that some mistake must surely have been made; that these figures had found their way into levels some 3000 years older than those to which they properly belonged … Now, in these statuettes, it is just this anatomical truth which is so startling; that makes us wonder whether, in this all-important matter, Greek artistry could possibly have been anticipated by the sculptors of a far-off age on the banks of the Indus.“ – exclaimed, Sir John Marshall, director of Archaeological Survey of India who oversaw the excavation of Mahenjo Daro and Harappa of Indus Valley Civilization from 1902 to 1928.

 Most intriguing of all finding was that this civilization was much different than that of slightly later civilizations of Mesopotamian and ancient Egypt.
-There was no evidence found of supreme leaders, mass army or massive tombs built for kings or rulers, nor any massive monuments like you see in ancient Egyptian civilization, for instance, pyramid.
-It was concluded that everyone enjoyed equal opportunity in society.
+There was no evidence found of supreme leaders, a mass army of massive tombs built for kings or rulers, nor any massive monuments like you see in ancient Egyptian civilization, for instance, pyramid.
+It was concluded that everyone enjoyed the equal opportunity in society.
 No evidence was found for violent religious practices either.
-Philosophy, religion and belief system resembles later developed Hindu religion.
+Philosophy, religion, and belief system resembles later developed Hindu religion.
 For instance, Swastika seals found are now in the British Museum.
 Pashupati seal found shows a seated figure with animals – could be an epithet of Lord Shiva.
 Life perhaps was much simpler and peaceful.

 WHY IS THIS IMPORTANT FACTOR NOW?